SwedbankPay/developer.swedbankpay.com/checkout-v3/technical-reference/stylebook/index.md

 anchor_headings: false
 ---

-{:.heading-line}

 # Stylebook

-This stylebook describes the visual design, interaction patterns, and accessibility requirements for the checkout.
+This stylebook describes the visual design, interaction patterns, and accessibility principles used in the checkout.

-It is intended for merchants and partners who integrate with the checkout and want their surrounding UI to visually align with it.
+It is intended for merchants, partners, and developers who integrate with the checkout and want their surrounding user interface to visually align with it.

-The stylebook focuses on **visual consistency and accessibility**, not on business logic or payment flows.
+The purpose of this stylebook is to support **visual consistency** and **accessible user experiences**, not to define payment logic or business rules.

 ---

 ## Scope

-Included:
-- Color usage and surfaces
+This stylebook covers:

+- Design foundations such as color usage, surfaces, and spacing
-- Typography and icons
+- Typography and icon usage
-- UI components and states
+- UI components and interaction states
-- Accessibility requirements (WCAG 2.2 AA)
+- Accessibility requirements in accordance with WCAG 2.2 AA

-Not included:
+This stylebook does not cover:

-- Payment logic
+- Payment flows or validation logic
-- Validation rules
 - Backend or API behavior
+- Functional requirements outside the user interface

 ---

+## Accessibility

+All UI patterns described in this stylebook are designed to comply with **WCAG 2.2 AA**.

+Accessibility requirements are defined centrally in **Design Foundations** and are applied consistently across components, states, and form fields.

+---

+## How to use this stylebook

+Use this stylebook as a reference when styling user interfaces that appear before or after the checkout, or when embedding the checkout in a broader user journey.

+- Start with **Design Foundations** to understand the core visual principles.
+- Follow **Typography** and **Icons** for consistent text and icon usage.
+- Use **Components** and **Form Fields** for concrete implementation guidance.
+- Refer to **States** to ensure consistent interaction behavior.
+- Review **Examples** for correct and incorrect usage.

+---

+## Contents

 {% include card-list.html %}